KPobeeNorris/notes-app/README.md

 The Project
 -----
 This is a front-end, single page web app built in pure Javascript as part of the Maker's Academy course.
 This particular project could be built in teams, or in pairs.
 I opted to work as part of a team, and my three colleagues and I completed this project in just under three days.

-The only guidance we were given to complete this SPA were three user stories (see below), and whilst using a TDD approach we were not allowed to use any existing testing frameworks.
-Therefore, any tests seen are those that were designed and written by the team.
+The only guidance we were given to complete this SPA were three user stories (see below) and resources to use as this was everyone's first experience with creating SPAs.

 The App
 -----